-Today, on January 15th, 2019, at SIHH 2019, the Swiss watchmaker has officially presented the new IWC Bronze Pilot 36mm Special Edition Automatic wristwatch: a beautiful homage to a timekeeper that was introduced over 70 years ago and was worn by the British Royal Air Force pilots for many years to come.
+On January 15th, 2019, at the SIHH 2019, the Swiss watchmaker has officially presented the IWC Bronze Pilot 36mm Special Edition: a beautiful homage to a timekeeper that was introduced over 70 years ago and was worn by the British Royal Air Force pilots for many years to come.
 Featuring a deliciously compact and surprisingly -for a watch powered by a self-winding caliber- slim case machined from a bronze alloy, it looks stunning new and has a great potential to age graciously together with its owner.

 The brand that was previously known as the International Watch Co. has finally revealed in flesh the newest addition to their vast collection of pilot’s watches: the beautiful IWC Bronze Pilot 36mm Special Edition Automatic.
 The brand has been experimenting with resurrecting classic designs for the last couple of years, including not only their “professional” Ingenieur Collection, but also the ultra-luxury Da Vinci line, both borrowing heavily from their models that were popular in the second half of the last century.